Pyramid G3-a

 It is a true pyramid, with a base that is 44 m square; its original height was 28.4 m.
-The structure has a T-shaped chamber carved out of the bedrock, to which an entrance open on the north face of the structure.
-The American archaeologist Mark Lehner argues this akin to the layout of a satellite or ka pyramid.
+The structure has a T-shaped chamber carved out of the bedrock, to which an entrance opens on the north face of the structure.
+Egyptologist Mark Lehner argues that this is akin to the layout of a satellite or ka pyramid.
 The fact that the structure once contained a pink granite sarcophagus, however, has led scholars to speculate that it may have been reused as a queen's burial tomb, or that it served as a chapel where the body of Menkaure was mummified.